Tonksthebear/classy-yaml/README.md

 # will add the classes "px-3 py-2 text-purple-200 bg-blue-500"
 ```

-As you can see, this will merge definitions found in the ExampleComponent's sidecar asset with the main application's definitions.
+As you can see, this will merge definitions found in the `ExampleComponent`'s sidecar asset with the main application's definitions.
 Not only will it merge, but it will overwrite them as well, allowing for true customization on a per-component basis:

 ```
 # config/utility_classes.yml
 btn: